-Uncertainties in the interpretation and enforcement of PRC laws and regulations could limit the legal protections available to us.
+Uncertainties in China's legal system, including the interpretation and enforcement of PRC laws and regulations, could limit the legal protections available to us.

-The PRC legal system is based on written statutes.
+It is especially difficult for us to accurately predict the potential impact to us of new legal requirements in China because the PRC legal system is based on written statutes.
 Unlike common law legal systems, prior court decisions may be cited for reference but have limited precedential value.
 The PRC legal system evolves rapidly, and the interpretations of many laws, regulations and rules may contain inconsistencies and enforcement of these laws, regulations and rules involves uncertainties.

 From time to time, we may have to resort to administrative and court proceedings to enforce our legal rights.
 However, since PRC administrative and court authorities have significant discretion in interpreting and implementing statutory and contractual terms, it may be more difficult to evaluate the outcome of administrative and court proceedings and the level of legal protection we enjoy than in more developed legal systems.
 Furthermore, the PRC legal system is based in part on government policies and internal rules (some of which are not published in a timely manner or at all) that may have retroactive effect.
 As a result, we may not be aware of our violation of these policies and rules until sometime after the violation.
+Furthermore, rules and regulations in China can change quickly with little advance notice.
+Recently, Chinese regulators have announced regulatory actions aimed at providing the Chinese government with greater oversight over certain sectors of China's economy, including the for-profit education sector and technology platforms that have a quantitatively significant number of users located in China.
+Although the online marketing technology industry does not appear to be the focus of these regulatory actions, we cannot guarantee that the Chinese government will not in the future take regulatory actions that materially adversely affect the business environment and financial markets in China as they relate to us, our ability to operate our business, our liquidity and our access to capital.
 Such uncertainties, including uncertainty over the scope and effect of our contractual, property (including intellectual property) and procedural rights, could materially and adversely affect our business and impede our ability to continue our operations.
 Litigation in China may be protracted and result in substantial costs and diversion of resources and management attention.
+Uncertainties with respect to the PRC legal system could adversely affect us.